googleforgames/clean-chat/README.md

 Please read the contributing guide for directions on writing code and submitting Pull Requests.

-Antidote is in active development - we would love your help in shaping its future!
+Clean Chat is in active development - we would love your help in shaping its future!

 <!-- LICENSE -->
 ## License